gkkpch/build-x86-platform/README.md

 At this point new patches can be made in the kernel tree.
 When you're ready, or did not have any patches, press ```[Enter]```.
 * Without patches, the process ends here.
 * With patches, you will be prompted to enter a name for a patch file, which will also be used as a commit message.
 Please use a meaningfull name, refer to the existing patch names as examples.
-The patch will automatically be prefixed with a sequence number (the highest existing prefix number, incremented by 1).
+The patch will automatically be prefixed with a sequence number (the highest existing prefix number, incremented by 1), extension ```.patch``` will also be added to the name.
-You can change/ correct the name later, but please do not change the sequence number.
-The sequence number ensures that patches are applied in the correct order.
+You can change/ correct the name later, but be carefull with the sequence number.
+The sequence number ensures that patches are applied in the reuired order.
 Check the patch and when correct, move it to the ```build-x86-platform/patch``` folder.
 From here the patch will be used in the kernel build process.
 Patches (still) in the work folder have no effect.
 You can clear the work folder afterwards.

 ### New kernel sources